saturn77/monitorX/README.md

 portion of the device was used with Nios, and the hard processor side was not used at all.
 The design was synthesized with Quartus 20.1 on Windows 10.

-The general structure as to how the designw as setup is shown below.
+The general structure as to how the design was setup is shown below.
 The output reg from Nios is highlighted in red, and there are three versions of that value (operated on by the "bits" function) read back in my Nios.